davylee0955/davylee0955/README.md

-- 👋 Hi, I’m @davylee0955
+- Hi, my name is Davy Lee
-- 👀 I’m interested in ...
+- I’m interested in software develope in Software define vehicle.
-- 🌱 I’m currently learning ...
+- I was an firmware eng. for ECUs.
-- 💞️ I’m looking to collaborate on ...
+- Looking for friends that interested in SDV eco-system
-- 📫 How to reach me ...
+- please reach @ davylee0955@gmail.com

 <!---
 davylee0955/davylee0955 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.